Classification and correlation signatures of chiral spin liquids on the pyrochlore lattice: Nearest-neighbor singlet chiral Ans atze

 Taken together, the bottom-row cuts of Fig.~\ref{fig:sq} reveal that while the pinch-point geometry is universal across all $\mathrm{U(1)}$ chiral {\it Ans\"atze}, the relative weights of the gauge, matter, and short-range sectors vary substantially with the flux pattern.
-States such as $(\pi,\pi/2,0)$ and $(\pi/2,\pi/2,-\pi/2)$ represent the most gauge-dominated cases, exhibiting strong anisotropy with minimal filling of the pinched direction, whereas $(0,\pi/2,\pi)$ and $(\pi/2,\pi/2,\pi/2)$ show the strongest backgrounds from the matter field and short-range sectors, leading to more rounded pinch points.
+States such as $(\pi,\pi/2,0)$ and $(\pi/2,\pi/2,-\pi/2)$ represent the most gauge-dominated cases, exhibiting strong anisotropy with minimal peak-like filling along the transverse cut, whereas $(0,\pi/2,\pi)$ and $(\pi/2,\pi/2,\pi/2)$ show the strongest backgrounds from the matter field and short-range sectors, leading to more rounded pinch points.
 The remaining {\it Ans\"atze} interpolate continuously between these limits, highlighting how changes in the underlying flux configuration primarily redistribute spectral weight without destroying the emergent Coulomb-phase correlations.

 For clarity, we summarize in Table~\ref{tab:gauge_dominance} a qualitative ranking of the $\mathrm{U(1)}$ chiral {\it Ans\"atze} according to the relative visibility of the gauge-sector contribution near the pinch point, as inferred from the one-dimensional cuts through $(0,0,2)$.